How Do I Load Terrain into a Scenario and Process it for Visualization?

 5. Find and Select your Terrain File.

-6. Click OK twice to accept and close Scenario Properties.
+6. Click OK twice to accept and close the Scenario Properties Browser.

-In this example, we chose the AGI World Terrain .hdr header file that is available on the STK data disc.
-To use the terrain file you've chosen, select "Add" and navigate to the file.
+In this example, you chose the AGI World Terrain HDR header file that is available on the STK data disc.
+To use the terrain file you've chosen, select Add and browse to the file.
 Ensure that the "Files of type" field matches your file type.
 By default, the AGI World Terrain data set installs to C:\Program Files (x86)\AGI\PlanetaryData\Earth\AGI World Terrain.

 User-added image